Skip to main content

 Program Length and Location

-Campus visits occur during your second, third and fifth terms.
+Campus visits occur during the third and fifth terms, with a virtual session in the second term.

 Most students remain employed during the program.
 In fact, we encourage students to implement their DNP projects at their place of employment.